sasha0552/ToriLinux/airootfs/home/tori/.local/share/tori/patches/README.md

+> [!IMPORTANT]
+> The DPSII patches have been superseded by the `nvidia-pstated` daemon, which can be found [here](https://github.com/sasha0552/nvidia-pstated).
+The daemon does not require application patching and switches performance states automatically.
+> **Patches in this directory will be removed at the end of this year.**

 # ToriLinux patches

 This directory contains various patches for various projects.
 They can be applied to a local copy of a project without installing/using ToriLinux.